WoollyAlly/HealingHands/_events/trivia-night.md

 banner_image: "/uploads/fiesta.jpg"
 ---

 Please join us for our second annual Trivia Night.
 This event is a casual fun filled night of giving back to those in need.
 Your ticket includes buffet dinner, 6 rounds of trivia, the opportunity to purchase raffle basket tickets and / or join in a split the pot raffle as well as a prize awarded to the winning table.
 There will be delicious desserts donated by Indulge Bake Shop that can be purchased with the money going toward the mission.
-All of what we earn will directly benefit the Healing Hands Medical Mission this June in Guatemala.We have indoor seating as well as some covered outdoor seating.
+All of what we earn will directly benefit the Healing Hands Medical Mission this June in Guatemala.
+We have indoor seating as well as some covered outdoor seating.

 [Tickets: $35](https://www.eventbrite.com/e/healing-hands-medical-mission-trivia-night-tickets-57291263712?aff=ebdshpsearchautocomplete&amp;fbclid=IwAR1xnh1keroaQcPvOz-PhAPzsRRIZHRxAKDjOt4HpsPSOl1N4IJ9KPKgIfU)